 If you would like to take part in this project, please reach out to us at email@example.com.

-Note: Silverdale Creek Wetlands is located in Mission, BC, which sits on unceded Sto:lo territory.2 On top of this, Mission is home to the longest running residential school in Canada, closing its doors in 1984.3 When talking about history in land, it is imperative, especially as a settler, to acknowledge and work toward modes of decolonization, which includes directing work that supports land stewardship and protection.
+Note: Silverdale Creek Wetlands is located in Mission, BC, which sits on unceded Sto:lo territory.2 On top of this, Mission is home to one of the longest running residential schools in Canada, closing its doors in 1984.3 When talking about history in land, it is imperative, especially as a settler, to acknowledge and work toward modes of decolonization, which includes directing work that supports land stewardship and protection.

 1 Lower water levels help drive out invasive species – DUC BC.
 (2016, June 21).
 Retrieved August 06, 2020, from https://www.ducks.ca/stories/pacific-interior/water-levels-drive-invasive-species/ 2 Sto:lo Nation official wants more cities to recognize unceded First Nations territory.
 (2017, January 04).
 Retrieved August 06, 2020, from https://www.straight.com/news/671876/stolo-nation-official-wants-more-cities-recognize-unceded-first-nations-territory 3 Ela, A. (2015, September 15).
 St. Mary’s Mission, BC.
 Retrieved August 06, 2020, from https://habitualrunaway.wordpress.com/2014/05/09/st-marys-mission-bc/